A Solace PubSub+ event broker maintains two separate types of configuration information:

-For replication deployments, the master Message VPN is always the one configured as “Replication Active.”
-Any configuration changes made to the master Message VPN is automatically pushed to its slave, the corresponding Message VPN configured as “Replication Standby.”
+For replication deployments, the leader Message VPN is always the one configured as “Replication Active.”
+Any configuration changes made to the leader Message VPN is automatically pushed to its follower, the corresponding Message VPN configured as “Replication Standby.”
 Configuration changes are not allowed on the Message VPN configured as“Replication Standby.”
-The ownership model, in this case, is master-slave.
+The ownership model, in this case, is leader-follower.

 Notice that if the Message VPN is also in an HA redundant configuration, its changes are also pushed to the redundant mate event brokers.